prismv/DB48X-on-DM42/doc/1-introduction.md

 ARM-based HP calculators would be good targets for a long-term port of DB48X.

 DB48X is a fresh implementation of RPL on ARM, initially targetting the SwissMicros DM42 calculator.
-This has [implications on the design](#design-overview) of this particular implementation of RPL.
+This has [consequences on the design](#design-overview) of this particular implementation of RPL.

 ## The RPL stack